48 hours in Brighton UK | Quirky things to do

 Ok, so this is a proper touristy thing to do in Brighton, but how can you not visit the most iconic landmark in the city?

-Brighton Pier is a Grade II listed pleasure pier that has a range of traditional fairground rides.
+Brighton Pier is a Grade II listed pleasure pier with a range of traditional fairground rides.
 This iconic pier also has an amusement arcade, food kiosks, bars and restaurants.

 Brighton Pier

-Walking the boards and feeding coins to the 2p machines is surely a kitsch and novel way to hark back to your childhood?
+Walking the famous boards and feeding coins to the 2p machines is surely a kitsch and novel way to hark back to your childhood.

 How to spend 48 hours in Brighton